fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 * Why are we still OK with leaving people behind?
 * Sitting with discomfort and overcoming fears are how we grow as humans.
 * Are our communities safe spaces?
 Many marginalized folks still find our communities to be unsafe.

+### What we learned about the Ruby community
+1. The Ruby community was punk rock - Ruby was something born out of frustration with the prevalent language
+1. The Ruby community valued feelings - there was a desire to encourage developer happiness
+1. The Ruby community was friendly - MINASWAN

+### The criticisms about the Ruby community
+1. what constitues nice in own region might be mean the same in another region or community
+1. despite the Ruby community's best efforts, it wasn't all cats riding on unicorn down a rainbow slide
+1. open source can be put to bad use because it's created by people, not all of it is created for good.
+We need to get comfortable having these 'negative' conversations.